J-Ramalho/industRial/docs/2_toolbox.md

-# (PART) TOOLBOX {-}
+# (PART) TOOLBOX {.unnumbered}

 # R Packages

 Why R?
 Many tools exist to do Data Analysis and Statistics with different degrees of power and difficulty such as:

-* Spreadsheets: Excel, Libreoffice, Numbers
+-   Spreadsheets: Excel, Libreoffice, Numbers
-* Proprietary software: Minitab, Mathlab
+-   Proprietary software: Minitab, Mathlab
-* Programming languages: Visual Basic, R, Python, Julia
+-   Programming languages: Visual Basic, R, Python, Julia
-* Databases: sqlite, postgre, mysql, mongodb
+-   Databases: sqlite, postgre, mysql, mongodb

 Choosing the right set of tools for Data Science is often not a very scientific task.
 Mostly is a matter of what is available and what our colleagues, customers or suppliers use.
 As with everything it is important to remain open to evaluate new tools and approaches and even to be able to combine them.

-In this book we've chosen to provide all examples in R which is a free software environment for statistical computing and graphics https://www.r-project.org/
-Besides taste and personnal preference R brings a significant number of specific advantages in the field of Industrial Data Science:
+In this book we've chosen to provide all examples in R which is a free software environment for statistical computing and graphics <https://www.r-project.org/> Besides taste and personnal preference R brings a significant number of specific advantages in the field of Industrial Data Science:

 1. R allows for reproducible research

 This because the algorithms and functions defined to make the calculations can be inspected and all results can be fully reproduced and audited.
 This is known as reproducible research and is a critical aspect in all areas where a proof is needed such as in equipment validation and product quality reporting.

 2. R functions, tools and programs can be adapted and improved

 Being an open source language, all R libraries and packages added to the basic environment can be not only audited but adapted and improved This is very important as when we enter into details every industry has a slight different way of doing things, different naming conventions, different coeficients and so on.

 3. R is extensible

 R is compatible with most other software on the market and is an excellent "glue" tool allowing for example for data loading from excel files, producing reports in pdf and even building complete dashboards in the form of web pages.

 All tools applied throughout this book are available in the form of packages of the programming language R. As with all open source code, they're all available for download with freedom to modification and at no cost.

 The amount of packages available is extremely large and growing very fast.
 When selecting new packages it is recommended to check the latest package update.
 Packages that have had no improvements since more than a couple of years should be questionned.
 The field evolves rapidly and compatibility and other issues can become painfull.
 A way to obtain statistics on package history is on [metacran](https://www.r-pkg.org/) or [RStudio package manager](https://packagemanager.rstudio.com/).

 Below a comprehensive list of the different packages used in the book: